refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 ### What Next?

 You have Refinery up and running and know how to display content, change the design, and work with the administrative backend.
-Now you’re ready to see how to use RefineryCMS with your own models, views, and controllers (MVCs).
+Now you're ready to see how to use RefineryCMS with your own models, views, and controllers (MVCs).
 You do this by generating and customizing a Refinery extension, which is covered in the [Generate an Extension to Use Your